GW-DATS/dats6450-csfoundations/week_01/week_01.md

 # Course Expectations

 - Topics we are planning on covering
-- Wiggle room near the end to adjust and requested special topics
+- Wiggle room near the end to adjust and add requested special topics
 - Possible guest lectures from industry expert